Preventing Inferences through Data Dependencies on Sensitive Data: Related Work

 \section{Related Work}

-The challenge of preventing leakage of sensitive data from query answers has been studied in prior work on inference control primarily in the context mandatory access control (MAC) wherein policies specify the security clearances for the users (subject) and the security classification/label for the data.
+The challenge of preventing leakage of sensitive data from query answers has been studied in many prior works on inference control~\cite{farkas2002inference}.
 Early work by Denning~\etal~\cite{denning1985commutative} designed commutative filters to ensure answers returned by a query are equivalent to that which would be returned based on the authorized view for the user.
-This work, however, did not consider data dependencies.
+This work, however, did not consider data dependencies. \reviseTKDE{We categorize them based on when and how inference control is applied and what security model is used.}

-Preventing leakage through dependencies has been explored in different directions.
-One such direction is to control inferences by design time modifications by adding more MAC policies.
-Qian \etal~\cite{QianInference} developed a tool to analyze potential leakage due to foreign keys in order to elevate the clearance level of data if such leakage is detected.
+\reviseTKDE{\stitle{Design-time Prevention Methods} which mark attributes that lead to inferences on sensitive data items as sensitive.} Qian \etal~\cite{QianInference} developed a tool to analyze potential leakage due to foreign keys in order to elevate the clearance level of data if such leakage is detected.
 Delugachi \etal ~\cite{DelugachHinkeInf} generalized the work in \cite{QianInference} and developed an approach based on analyzing a conceptual graph to identify potential leakage from more general types of data associations (e.g., part-of, is-a).
-Later works such as \cite{yip1998data}, however, established that inference rules for detecting inferences at database design time are incomplete and hence are not a viable approach for preventing leakage from query answers.
-Design time approaches for disclosure control, however, have successfully been used in restricted settings such as identifying the maximal set of non-sensitive data to outsource such that it prevents inferences about sensitive data \cite{vimercati2014outsourcing, haddad2014access,oktay2015semrod, oktay2017secure}.
+Later works such as \cite{yip1998data}, however, established that inference rules for detecting inferences at database design time are incomplete and hence are not a viable approach for preventing leakage from query answers. \reviseTKDE{Design time approaches for disclosure control have successfully been used in restricted settings such as identifying the maximal set of non-sensitive data to outsource such that it prevents inferences about sensitive data \cite{vimercati2014outsourcing, haddad2014access,oktay2015semrod, oktay2017secure}, however, do not extend to our setting. }